Presbyterian College of Education, Akropong

-The Presbyterian College of Education, Akropong, is a co-educational teacher-training college in Akropong in the Akwapim district of the Eastern Region of Ghana.
+The Presbyterian College of Education, Akropong, is a co-educational teacher-training college in Akropong in the Akwapim North district of the Eastern Region of Ghana.
 It has gone through a series of previous names, including the Presbyterian Training College, the Scottish Mission Teacher Training College, and the Basel Mission Seminary.
-The college is affiliated to the University of Education, Winneba.
+The college is accredited by the National Accreditation Board of the Ministry of Education, Ghana as a Degree Research Institution affiliated to the University of Education, Winneba.

 History

 The first institution of higher education in Ghana, it was founded by the Basel Mission as the Basel Mission Seminary on 3 July 1848 and fondly referred to as the ‘Mother of Our Schools’.
 The college was the first institution of higher learning to be established to train teacher-catechists for the eventual Presbyterian Church of the Gold Coast.
 The college is the second oldest higher educational institution in early modern West Africa after Sierra Leone’s Fourah Bay College, founded in 1827.
 For more than 50 years, it remained the only teacher training institution in the then Gold Coast.
 It is affiliated to the Presbyterian Church of Ghana.
 The idea to establish the college was motivated by the ideals of 18th century Württemberg Pietism inspired by German theologians Philipp Spener and August Hermann Francke.
 The Basel Missionaries who originated mainly from Switzerland and Germany established the college.
 In the course of the one hundred and sixty years of its existence, the college has run different academic programmes and different curricula have been followed, all tailored to suit the demands of the various times.

 These ideals emphasised a combination of spirituality with transformation of life through the practicality of Christian teachings.
 This feature distinguished the Basel Mission from Anglican and Methodist missionary societies such as the Church Missionary Society, the Society for the Propagation of the Gospel and the Wesleyan Methodist Mission Society which were more doctrinal in their approach to evangelism.

 Starting with an enrollment figure of 5 students in 1848, the college now has a student population of 1,268.
-The Presbyterian College of Education launched its 160th Anniversary in July 2008.
+The Presbyterian College of Education launched its 160th anniversary in July 2008.
 The college has the tradition of celebrating renowned achievements on milestone occasions: Thousands of highly skilled and exceptionally disciplined educationists have passed out of the college, and have contributed immensely to the development of Ghana not only as teachers, but also as economists, politicians, lawyers, bankers, industrialists, journalists and clergymen.
 The college contributed to the staffing of the University of Ghana when it was established in 1948.
 Over eighty percent of the Moderators of the Presbyterian Church of Ghana and the Evangelical Presbyterian Church (including the present E.P.
 Moderator) were trained at P.T.C.